 Interestingly, the trigger for western tourism to Southeast Asia was the American Vietnam War between 1964 and 1975.
 An important American recreation base was Pattaya in east Thailand, where also a major American navy base was placed (and still is).
 After the war many GI's remained in Thailand, partially being married with Thai women.
 The military recreation infrastructure was the trigger for the development of a modern tourist infrastructure.
 Many of the former GI's came back spending holidays in Thailand, followed by other tourists without war background.
 Thailand became a popular holiday destination.

-While more and more Westerners came to Thailand to spent their holidays there, more and more also decided to spent their lifes here; particularly elder Westerners who were retired.
+While more and more Westerners came to Thailand to spent their holidays there, more and more also decided to spent their lifes here; particularly elder Westerners who were retired and could live here on their pensions in comfort.
 Tourism grew considerably and spread out to some of the neighbouring countries like the Philippines, Malaysia, Singapore and Indonesia.